-This week Lindsey Williams mentioned on the Alex Jones radio broadcast that once oil prices reach a certain point, the reserves held by the US will be released and dependence upon the Middle East for oil will become less significant (yes, this will likely trigger a war, as Don and I will be discussing on Sunday, February 27th).
-Yay, right?
+Several years ago Lindsay Williams mentioned on the Alex Jones broadcast that once oil prices reach a certain point, the reserves held by the US will be released and dependence upon the Middle East for oil will become less significant (yes, this might trigger a war, as Don and I discussed in our Pearls of Liberty video on Sunday, February 27th).

 Although the Declaration of Independence is still technically in effect, you are nowhere near independent.
 One reason there were brown-outs in Texas around the time of the Superbowl was that their electrical power is brought in from MEXICO.
 Even the proud State of Texas is dependent upon another country for its electrical power.